-At the 2021 annual meeting of stockholders held on May 25, 2021, a significant majority of our stockholders that voted at the annual meeting with respect to the proposal, voted in favor of the proposal to elect each of Messrs.
-April, Arougheti and Skinner as Class III directors to serve until our 2024 annual meeting of stockholders and until their successors are duly elected and qualify.
+At the 2020 annual meeting of stockholders held on April 23, 2020, a significant majority (approximately 72%) of our stockholders that voted at the annual meeting with respect to the proposal, voted in favor of the proposal to elect both Mr. Benjamin and Ms. Blakely as Class II directors to serve until our 2023 annual meeting of stockholders and until their successors are duly elected and qualify.
 In connection with the proposal, we engaged in stockholder outreach regarding our corporate governance policies and practices.
+Among other matters discussed with our stockholders, we sought feedback on the recommendation of Institutional Shareholder Services ("ISS"), an institutional shareholder advisory firm, that stockholders withhold votes from the proposed Class II directors at the 2020 annual meeting of stockholders due to our Board having the exclusive power to amend our Bylaws and our corporate governance policies.
+See "Board Leadership Structure" above.